 Tradition and Legacy

 All DWU students are able to participate in musical theater productions, which are collaborations between the theater and music departments.
-The university has put on three phenomenal productions since returning to musical theatre, "Joseph and the Amazing Technicolor Dream Coat," "Damn Yankees!" and “Xanadu.”
-This year, the college will embark on its most ambitious production yet – "Les Misérables,” coming to campus in March 2014.
-Auditions will be held in October, 2013.
+The university has put on four phenomenal productions since returning to musical theatre, "Joseph and the Amazing Technicolor Dream Coat," "Damn Yankees!"
+“Xanadu,” and "Les Misérables.”
+In 2014, the university will partner with Mitchell Area Community Theatre to produce "Scrooged, the Musical."

 In the DWU music program, you will be a part of a 100-year-old tradition of music making, but your participation in the music program will help guide it towards a new legacy.